 - Meet all other SAP requirements or any other terms/conditions set by the institution, such as taking a reduced course load or enrolling in specific courses.

-How do I regain financial aid eligibility when SAP WITHDRAWN?
+How do you regain financial aid eligibility when you are SAP WITHDRAWN?

 Regaining eligibility for Title IV aid may occur in one of the following ways:

 - Appeal - An appeal will only be reviewed based on documentable extenuating circumstances that affected your ability to be successful.
 Extenuating circumstances, in general, were unknown, nonexistent, or unpredictable prior to the trimester in which you were withdrawn from Title IV aid.
 See the below section on How to appeal your withdrawn status.